smart-football-table/smart-football-table.github.io/_sftcomponents/ball-detection.md

 * YOLO ball detection:
   * get input image (file or webcam)
-  * find objects based on training data, which is he ball in this case
+  * find objects based on training data, which is the ball in this case
   * for more, see README in yolo3 folder

 ### Arguments for python scripts